Jaimevg22/TFM_UCM/README.md

 3. **Install Ollama**

-   Install [Ollama](https://github.com/ollama/ollama), this is necessary to run Llama models locally.
+   Install [Ollama](https://github.com/ollama/ollama), which is necessary to run Llama models locally.

-   Next, run the chosen Llama model locally.
-To do this type the following command in the PowerShell:
+   After installation, run the Llama model by typing the following command in your shell:

    ```bash
    ollama run llama3.1